 Outside employment or consulting must always be disclosed on the employee’s COI Disclosure Form.

 Full-time faculty may not engage in adjunct teaching at another academic institution during their UVU teaching semesters without approval from the relevant dean.
-Similarly, full-time staff similarly may not engage in adjunct teaching without approval from their immediate supervisor, vice president, and, if at UVU, the dean of the college where they intend to teach.
+Similarly, full-time staff similarly may not engage in adjunct teaching without approval from their immediate supervisor, and, if at UVU, the dean of the college where they intend to teach.

 When permissible, adjuncting at other academic institutions must not interfere with the employee’s performance of their UVU duties, require special scheduling accommodations, or otherwise create a conflict of interest.
 This is a non-UVU activity and must be balanced against the primary time commitment at UVU.
 Factors such as number of course hours, online versus face-to-face, flexibility on timing (evenings/weekends), and distance from delivery location are relevant considerations.